mariaaallotar/cpp/cpp09/ex02NEW/README.md

 The main will always be sorted.
 The outsider will still stay as such, because we do not now anything about it's relationship to any other number.

 ### 3.3 Inserting from pend to main
 Inserting numbers from pend to main is done with binary insertion, this is optimal because we know that main is sorted.
-And because we know that `bx` is always smaller than `ax`, we only need to look for the correct sport for `bx` in main from the beginning of main until `ax`.
+Because we know that `bx` is always smaller than `ax`, we only need to look for the correct spot for `bx` in main from the beginning of main until `ax`.

 We will be inserting the numbers in a specific order that further minimizes the comparisons made.
 The order is based on the Jacobsthal sequence: `0, 1, 1, 3, 5, 11, 21, 43, 85, 171, 341, 683, 1365, 2731, 5461, ...`.

 We will insert the numbers from pend into main starting from `b3` (3 is the first Jacobsthal number we use), then in decending order.